Bicyclist killed in collision on Highway 90 - Picayune Item

 Bicyclist killed in collision on Highway 90

-A bicyclist in Hancock County died Wednesday morning after being struck by a passenger vehicle.
+A bicyclist in Hancock County was killed Wednesday morning after being struck by a passenger vehicle.

 At 5:45 a.m. the Mississippi Highway Patrol responded to a crash on Highway 90 near Lake Shore Drive, according to a release from MHP.